Hesperian Health Guides

 a tooth with an infected root.

 Each tooth has roots that hold it in the jaw bone.
 Inside each root is a nerve.
-When decay touches the nerve, inside the tooth aches, even when you try to sleep.
+When decay touches the nerve, the tooth aches, even when you try to sleep.
 When infection reaches the inside of a root, it is called a tooth abscess.

 A tooth with an abscess needs treatment at once, before the infection can go into the bone.